Neymar latest: PSG star to serve three-game Champions League suspension as appeal rejected | Goal.com

 The 27-year-old had been hoping to feature for Brazil at Copa America although he is missing from the tournament in his homeland after suffering ankle ligament damage.

-With out him, Tite's side had got off to a positive start, beating Bolivia 3-0 courtesy of two goals from Philippe Coutinho and one from Gremio forward Everton.
+Without him, Tite's side had got off to a positive start, beating Bolivia 3-0 in their opening game courtesy of two goals from Philippe Coutinho and one from Gremio forward Everton.

 Boos and whistles would greet the full-time whistle in their second match in the group phase, however, as they were held to a 0-0 draw by Venezuela.